Lover (Taylor Swift song): Writing and production

-Composition

 Music

 "Lover" is built upon a slow waltz tempo and a retro-styled musical motif.
 Swift said while recording, she imagined the production to sound like "just the last two people on a dance floor at 3 a.m. swaying".
 The track is driven by acoustic instruments, primarily guitars and percussion.
 The production incorporates piano, reverbed drums and vocals, and Mellotron-simulated, pizzicato strings.
 The rhythm is punctuated by booming snare drums and a bass line described by Vanity Fair's Erin Vanderhoff as "sonorous, swung".
-Many critics compared the production to the music of alternative rock band Mazzy Star, specifically their 1993 single "Fade into You".
+Many critics compared the production to the music of the alternative rock band Mazzy Star, specifically their 1993 single "Fade into You".

 Roisin O'Connor of The Independent described the track as a tender, 1960s-styled acoustic ballad that shows Swift experimenting with rhythm and meter.
-Many music critics, including Alice Vincent of The Daily Telegraph, Louise Bruton of The Irish Times, and Annie Zaleski of The A.V.
+Many music critics, including Alice Vincent of The Daily Telegraph, Louise Bruton of The Irish Times, Will Hodgkinson of The Times, and Annie Zaleski of The A.V.
 Club, characterized "Lover" as a country song, with Zaleski describing it as a country torch song and an indie folk production.
 Vincent and NME's Karen Gwee considered the guitar-based melody of "Lover" a throwback to Swift's early country-music albums, with the former commenting that it is a "mature companion" to Fearless (2008) and Speak Now (2010).
-Nate Jones of Vulture, Nick Levine of NME, and Jon Caramanica of The New York Times described the song as alternative country.
+Nate Jones of Vulture, Nick Levine of NME, and Jon Caramanica of The New York Times noted that the song recalls '90s alternative country.

 Billboard's Jason Lipshutz disagreed: " 'Lover' is not a country song, but it certainly nods to the bare songwriting that marked much of Swift's early career."
-In The Atlantic, Spencer Kornhaber said that the track could have been a country-music song had the production trimmed down the reverb.
+In The Atlantic, Spencer Kornhaber said that the track could have been a country-music song had the production trimmed down the reverb and described it as a "dusky rock ballad".
 Mikael Wood from the Los Angeles Times called the song "dream-folk", and The Ringer's Lindsay Zoladz wrote that the single "doesn't sound like anything else currently popular" on either of country or pop radio formats.